ramtinnikbakht/lab1git/README.md

 # lab1git
 Ramtin and Kunaal
-New line to add and commit.
+New line to add and commit on GitHub.